rebelsky/csc207c/_labs/heaps.md

 ### Exercise 2: Swapping up

 As you may recall, we add an element to the heap by adding at the end of the last row of the heap and then "swapping up", repeatedly swapping a value and its parent if they are out of order.
 In our code, we call this operation `heapUp`.
+Others might refer to it as `bubbleUp` or `swapUp`.

 a.
 Implement `heapUp`.